-- A: Indicates the number of meetings held during the year while the director was a member of the board. - B: Indicates the number of meetings attended during the year while the director was a member of the board. - 1: Retired from the board at the AGM on 27 July 2012.
+A: Indicates the number of meetings held during the year while the director was a member of the Board and / or committee.
+B: Indicates the number of meetings attended during the year while the director was a member of the Board and / or committee.
+1: Retired from the Board with effect from 31 August 2013